bdaiinstitute/spot_wrapper/spot_wrapper/calibration/in_depth_calibration_doc.md

 # Automatic Robotic Stereo Camera Calibration Utility with Charuco Target (a.k.a Multi-Stereo Madness)

-## Find where your cameras are relative to each other, and relative to your robot

-## Find how your cameras project 3D points into pixels

 ### Recommended Setup

 ![spot eye in hand cal](spot_eye_in_hand_setup.jpg)